TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 1/2 Chronicles 1.10.md

 ---

-Give me now wisdom and knowledge, that I may go out and come in before this people; for who can judge this thy people, that is so great?
+Now give me wisdom and knowledge, that I may go out and come in before this people; for who can judge this your people, that is so great?"